flowdev/present-go-boxes-lego/PITCHME.md

 - There are no standards |
 - Glue code is needed for combining them |
 - They can't be composed |
-- I have seen too many programs built out of fuctions |
+- I have seen too many programs built out of functions |

 ---
 ## Lego bricks are awesome